-This period is simply dating back your semester of contingency to the previous year.
+This period is simply counting up 12 months before your semester of contingency.

 HIGHLY IMPORTANT: Within this period, you should have made at least 3 monthly contributions.

-4. What is your highest Monthly Salary Credit (MSC) within the 12-month period preceding the semester of contingency?
+4. What are your six highest Monthly Salary Credit (MSC) during the 12-month period preceding the semester of contingency?

 16,000 x 6 = 96,000